Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Reduction of exotic trees

 In Section \ref{Sec: Realization map and the Connes-Moscovici weight} we completely characterized the combinatorial factor that allows to express the image of the realization map $\Pi_t^\e$ as a power of $t\in[0,T]$.
 In doing so, a crucial role was played by the alternative definition of the tree factorial for exotic trees given in Theorem \ref{Thm: equivalence factorials}.
-Here we adopt a different point of view based on the form of the integrals codified by closed paths.
-Before delving into the details, we introduce some notation. \begin{definition} Let $\tau\in\cT_{\alpha,\beta}^{\mathfrak{e}}$ and let us denote by $\mathsf{C}:\cT_{\alpha,\beta}^{\mathfrak{e}}\to \cF_{\smallMSR}$ the operator that identifies $\beta$-vertices sharing the same exotic decoration and that forgets the colour decoration $\mathfrak{t}$.
+Here we adopt a different point of view based on the form of the integrals codified by closed paths. \begin{definition} Let $\tau\in\cT_{\alpha,\beta}^{\mathfrak{e}}$ and let us denote by $\mathsf{C}:\cT_{\alpha,\beta}^{\mathfrak{e}}\to \cF_{\smallMSR}$ the operator that identifies $\beta$-vertices sharing the same exotic decoration and that forgets the colour decoration $\mathfrak{t}$.
 We call \emph{closed branch} any closed oriented component $\tau'\subseteq \mathsf{C}(\tau)$.
-Every closed branch has two \emph{closing paths}, defined as the collections of edges connecting the tip of the closed branch to a common vertex. \end{definition} In order to understand the link between iterated integrals and closed branches formed by pairs of vertices of type $\beta$ sharing the same exotic decoration, we take our moves from an explicit computation by considering the tree
+Every closed branch has two \emph{closing paths}, defined as the collections of edges connecting the tip of the closed branch to a common vertex. \end{definition}